Anxiety Medications and Drug Screening: What You Should Know

 Although specific laws regarding employment screening may differ based on where you live, there are some similarities.
 In order for an employer to request an employment screening, they should have a written policy explaining their system for testing and stating they require job applicants to be drug-free.
 They should provide written notice that includes:

-- What situations require drug screenings
+What situations require drug screenings

-- Type of drug testing that will be done
+Type of drug testing that will be done

-- What over-the-counter medications can be detected
+What over-the-counter medications can be detected

-- What over-the-counter medications may produce a positive result
+What over-the-counter medications may produce a positive result

-- Type of drug testing
+Type of drug testing

 Check with your state offices to find out the exact laws in your state.
 Some states require companies to give you a conditional offer of employment before requesting a drug screening.
-There are also anti-discriminatory laws that require companies to require drug screenings on an entire class of employees.
+There are also anti-discriminatory laws that require companies to require drug screenings for an entire class of employees.
 In other words, they can't pick and choose who is required to undergo drug screening or ask you to go for a test because you look like someone who would do drugs.

-Although some people that drug screenings are an invasion of privacy, courts have upheld companies rights to require a drug screening as a way to determine employment.
+Although some people feel that drug screenings are an invasion of privacy, courts have upheld companies rights to require a drug screening as a way to determine employment.

 Taking prescription medication for anxiety can cause your test to be positive if your employer or potential employer tests for benzodiazepines.
-You have a choice of talking to the employer beforehand, letting him know that you are prescribed this medication.
+You have a choice of talking to the employer beforehand, letting them know that you are prescribed this medication.
 That way results won't come as a surprise.
 Some people, however, do not want to disclose their anxiety or other medical conditions because they believe this information will make the employer view them negatively.
 They believe disclosing medical conditions is a personal decision and they should not be forced to do so.